hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi add progress #13 on interview with NiceJob♥♥
+2. Corgi add progress #14 on interview with NiceJob♥♥
-    - Corgi preparing the second interview♥♥ #13
+    - Corgi preparing the second interview♥♥ #14
     - Corgi we passed the first interview♥♥
     - Contacted the company.
 They said they are looking for a paid person

+3. Corgi we got interview from Tridge♥♥

-3. Corgi working on mini projects♥♥
+4. Corgi working on mini projects♥♥
     - Corgi add progress #48 on `Digital Resume`♥♥
         - Corgi working on creating React App♥♥ #23
         - Corgi completed creating template for digital resume♥♥